Lewis MacKenzie: Leisure activities

 MacKenzie is a lifelong automobile racing enthusiast.
 According to an article in the 23 September 2007 Victoria Times Colonist, he is an enthusiastic, skilled, and competitive race car driver having won the 2007 Diamond Class Ontario championship for Formula Fords at the age of 67.

 Honours

-MacKenzie is a recipient of the Vimy Award, which recognizes a Canadian who has made a significant and outstanding contribution to the defence and security of the nation and the preservation of its democratic values.
+In 1993 he was that year's recipient of the Vimy Award, from the "Conference of Defence Associations Institute".

 In 2006, he was made a Member of the Order of Canada.